|

 - panic-like symptoms and obvious physical signs of heightened anxiety.

-Dysregulated emotions can become increasingly crippling and can lead to struggles within the home environment and developmental delays, including substandard work or academic performance and attendance.How great would you describe the psychological damage of living with with chronic disease on your ability to manage and control your feelings and emotional responses?
+Dysregulated emotions can become increasingly crippling and can lead to struggles within the home environment and developmental delays, including substandard work or academic performance and attendance.How great would you describe the psychological damage of living with chronic disease on your ability to manage and control your feelings and emotional responses?

 Psychological injury linked to living with chronic pain can lead to a deep, persistent state of low physical and mental energy in response to the body's psychological and physiological resources being overworked for an extended period of time.